mathias/mathias.github.com/source/_posts/2014-08-19-atreus-my-custom-keyboard.md

 <a href="https://www.flickr.com/photos/mattgauger/14785346149" title="IMG_3156 by Matt Gauger, on Flickr"><img src="https://farm6.staticflickr.com/5565/14785346149_ece2db51a3_z.jpg" width="640" height="480" alt="IMG_3156"></a>

 I finished the birch ply with semi-gloss marine polyurethane.
 The polyurethane should give it a durable finish, and added a nice amber tint to the wood.
-The downside is that more than a week after the finish coat went on, the poly is still out gassing some headache-inducing fumes.
+The downside is that more than a week after the final coat went on, the poly is still out gassing some headache-inducing fumes.

 After applying the finish, I hot-glued the switches in and soldered it together.
 There's no PCB with this design, just point-to-point with wires and components to a central Teensy.
 I used [Cherry MX Clear](http://deskthority.net/wiki/Cherry_MX_Clear) switches for the majority of the keys because they seem the closest to my Happy Hacking's Topre switches to me.
 The modifiers are [Cherry MX Blacks](http://deskthority.net/wiki/Cherry_MX_Black).